 At the end of their schooling at CFBL, our students move on to a French lycée in London (mainly the Lycée International Winston Churchill, but also the Lycée Charles de Gaulle) or another school in France or overseas.
 Some students continue in the English educational system.

-CFBL’s vocation is to transmit to students the best of French educational culture and to prepare them for life in today’s world by giving them a bilingual, multicultural education.
+CFBL’s mission is to provide students with the best of French and British educational cultures, while preparing them for life in the modern world by giving them a bilingual, international, multicultural education.

 We aim in particular to:

-deliver a bilingual and bi-cultural education to French-speaking pupils.
+deliver a bilingual and multicultural education to pupils.